ATProtocol-Community/atprotocommunitywiki/wiki/explainers/identifiers/dual-identifiers.md

 There is an inherent problem, however, in the use of clean, user-defined identifiers in mass-communication protocols, a problem you're likely familiar with if you've ever signed up for an email address: like all identifiers, email addresses must satisfy a **uniqueness constraint**.
 Therefore, within each domain, there can be one, and only one `john`.
 Indeed, because of this limitation, it is much more likely that John has an email address that looks something more like `john.doe.1974@gmail.com` or some variant therein.

-One can imagine that this problem could be easily solved by simply assigning a random assortment of characters to each user who signs up.
+One can imagine that this problem could be easily solved by simply assigning a random assortment of characters to each user who signs up, and preventing users from changing it in the future.
 Now, instead of John's email address being `john.doe.1974@gmail.com`, his address would instead be  `F3WCO6OjALhg0zrEY9th@gmail.com`.
 This system would surely prevent any conflict between email addresses.
 However, this system also presents an obvious problem: How could users be expected to memorize email addresses when they are all simply an assortment of random characters?
 Such a solution is inelegant and impractical for any mass communication protocol.

 Therein lies the contradiction that every communication protocol must somehow resolve: How can a protocol provide human-readable, memorable identifiers that accurately represent the users' preferred identities while *simultaneously* satisfying the uniqueness constraint for all identifiers?